-Country Before 2004 After 2004-2005 Austria a) Federal level 1967, Familienlastenausgleichsgesetz (Family Burden Equalisation: financial compensation for children - if they qualify for 50% degree of Disability) b) Provincial and Federal Level (1993 upwards), diverse laws and regulations regarding 'care allowance': difficult issue of 'necessary' care for very small children and 'additional' care due to disability c) Provincial Level (ECI is regulated on this level, 3 examples out of 9) From 1985 in Styria, ECI is a recognised service for children with disability or at risk of becoming disabled 1990/1991 Youth Welfare Act: ECI is also defined as a service regarding welfare 1993 Regulation on the organisation of ECI: e.g. definition of basic professional training standards 2.
-Upper Austria c) Provincial Level 2004, Styrian (new) Services for PwD Act: entitlement of PwD regarding services (including ECI); implementation of normative cost models; implementation of
+Country Before 2004 After 2004-2005 Austria Burden Equalisation: financial compensation for 2009, Styria, Amendment regarding care allowance: the situation of care of severely disabled children is addressed and has to be taken into account (more small children will obtain care allowance) c) Provincial Level (ECI is regulated on this level, 3 examples out of 9) From 1985 in Styria, ECI is a recognised service for children with disability or at risk of becoming disabled 1990/1991 Youth Welfare Act: ECI is also defined as a service regarding welfare 1993 Regulation on the organisation of ECI: e.g definition of basic professional training standards 2.
+Upper Austria PwD regarding services (including ECI); implementation of normative cost models; implementation of independent expert-assessment teams (IHB) 2005.
+Amendment of the Youth Welfare Act: basic

 Country Before 2004 After 2004-2005 Diverse regulations and heterogeneous practice 3.
-Vienna 1986 Law for PwD: ECI is seen as a support regarding rearing of a child and towards school 1990 Youth Welfare Act: general basis for ECI processes are performed on district level; basic professional training requirements for ECI are defined 3.Vienna 2009 (new) Equal Opportunities Act: ECI is included into the taxative list of services for children Belgium (French speaking community) 1939 co-ordinated laws on family allowances 1970: Law on special teaching including preschool (between 3 and 6 years) 1995 Walloon Decree on social integration of persons with disabilities 1995: Decree organising approval and subsidies to early intervention services (updated in 2004).
-ECI services are supposed to coordinate all help around the child (day-care, social services, pre-school, medical services, etc.) 1999 (updated in 2009): law on technical assistance (special equipment for blind or deaf children, wheelchairs and diverse mobility devices for children with physical disabilities).
-2010 new policies and a pilot programme to help professionals to announce correctly and adequately a child's disability to the parents and inform them about provisions available.
+Vienna 1986 Law for PwD: ECI is seen as a support regarding rearing of a child and towards school 1990 Youth Welfare Act: general basis for ECI processes are performed on district level; basic professional training requirements for ECI are defined 3.
+Vienna 2009 (new) Equal Opportunities Act: ECI is included into the taxative list of services for children Belgium (French speaking community) 1939 co-ordinated laws on family allowances 1970: Law on special teaching including pre- school (between 3 and 6 years) 1995 Walloon Decree on social integration of persons with disabilities 1995: Decree organising approval and subsidies to early intervention services (updated in 2004).
+ECI services are supposed to coordinate all help around the child (day-care, social services, pre-school, medical services, etc.) 1999 (updated in 2009): law on technical assistance (special equipment for blind or deaf children, wheelchairs and diverse mobility devices for children with physical disabilities). child's disability to the parents and inform them about provisions available.
 Focus is put on declaration of a disability as professionals and parents may deny it or not know how to address it.
 Declaration of a disability is then often delayed, which delays also the intervention.
-2008-2011 creation of a mobile team of nurses and nursery nurses specialised in disabilities supporting the
+2. 2008-2011 creation of a mobile team of nurses and nursery nurses specialised in disabilities supporting the

 Country Before 2004 After 2004-2005 mainstream groups is very positive for all the children.
 The project is evaluated once a year.
 Cyprus 1989 Law on rights of persons with mental disability 1999 Law, 2001 Regulations and 2001 Administrative Acts on education and training for children with special needs.
-Mechanisms of Early Detection of Children with Special Needs 2000/2004 Law in favour of persons with disabilities 2001 Decisions of the Ministerial Council establishing the Co-ordinating Service for ECI 2001 Regulations for Early Detection of Children with Special Needs 2001 Regulations for Education and Training of Children with Special Needs Czech Republic introduced in the Draft Rationale of the new Social Services Act Act on Population Health covering preventive health care, early detection of impairments, health care including specific health care, balneology, rehabilitation, counselling to parents.
+Mechanisms of Early Detection of Children with Special Needs 2000/2004 Law in favour of persons with disabilities 2001 Decisions of the Ministerial Council establishing the Co-ordinating Service for ECI 2001 Regulations for Early Detection of Children with Special Needs 2001 Regulations for Education and Training of Children with Special Needs Czech Republic 1997 Early intervention as a social service introduced in the Draft Rationale of the new Social Services Act Act on Population Health covering preventive health care, early detection of impairments, health care including specific health care, balneology, rehabilitation, counselling to parents.
+Specific child institutions and care centres (age support provisions, counselling, school readiness and achievement, counselling centres' role in El.
+2006 Social Services Act defines Early intervention as a preventive and complex social service for families with a child with impairment (0-7)